RedsLuc27/RedsLucOS/README.md

 # RedsLucOS
 An "OS"

+# Build and start the os:
+ Build the os by using: "make"

-To start the OS you can just use qemu : "qemu-system-i386 -kernel kernel"
+ Start the os by using: "qemu-system-i386 -kernel kernel"